erikarn/erikarn.github.io/kenwood/TS-670/notes.md

  * ALC min/max calibration is purely for the meter; there isn't an ALC min/max setting based on the voice input.
 The only feedback into the ALC line comes from the forward power pot and associated circuitry.

-### Calibrating Finals

-You absolutely should verify the finals current by desoldering the two links on the finals board (A and B, which are unlabeled, sigh) and measure the current between them.
-I destroyed one of my driver transistors because the circuit didn't actually calibrate down to 0mA bias current.

-The A and B connectors aren't labelled on the board or drawn on the service manual.
-It's similar to the TS-660 finals board though (and that service manual does have pictures) - the "A" jumper is the one closest to VR1, and the "B" jumper is closest to VR2.

 ### Calibrating the RX and TX voltages first!